 Stop 2: Seine River Cruise

 No trip to any place with a river would be complete without a boat cruise.
 At least to me.
 And when in Paris, I recommend going on an evening river cruise.Boat stations are close to Notre Dame, so if you want to revisit this area, why not spend your afternoon here before hopping on a boat?

 Of course, you can do it in the daytime, too, but as mentioned above, Paris at night is like a different world and a River Cruise at night is one of the best things to experience in Paris.

 Personally, I think it is an amazing way to end this trip.
-You will remember the view over Paris and the Eiffel Tower, illuminated at night, and I, personally, could not ask for more!
+You will remember the view of Paris and the Eiffel Tower, illuminated at night.
+Personally, I could not have asked for more!

 CONCLUSION: HOW TO SPEND 4 DAYS IN PARIS